nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 ![SimControlPanel_Throttle](images/SCP_Throttle.png)

 Opens a dialogue with a slider for you to set the maximum Sim Time / Real Time Ratio.
 Functionally allows simulations to run in real time at a faster speed.
+The scale is between 1.0 and 10.0 by default, but you can increase the maximum to 1000.0

 #### Command Panel